The Omni Grove Park Inn: History

-During World War II, the inn was used first as an internment center for Axis diplomats.
+During World War II, the inn was first used as an internment center for Axis diplomats.
 The diplomats and their staff were allowed guarded trips to town, where they would purchase goods from the local merchants.
 This was a boon to the strapped local economy.
 The Inn was then used by the Navy as a rest and rehabilitation center for returning sailors.
 From 1944 to 1945, the hotel was an Army Redistribution Station where soldiers rested and relaxed before being assigned to other duties.
 The Philippine government functioned in exile from the Presidential Cottage (a replica of Anne Hathaway's Cottage) on the grounds during the war.